desto-git/sdv-acc/ReadMe.txt

 Thanks to Sabs like "labs" for his work on the Content Patcher version.
 Thanks to ColaWolf for additions and fixes to 1.3.
 Thanks to MasterXYZ for more updates to Cursors.
-Big thanks to Aqre for his additions to 1.3 as well as updates of old files.
+Big thanks to BlueSkyez for his additions to 1.3 as well as updates of old files.
 Thanks to Yogurl for the alternate Alex portraits.
 Thanks goes to Lobst for help back in 1.1 in updating Shane for 1.1 and assisting with Clint's sprites, as well as Clothing Therapy sprites.
 Big thanks to Krystedez for updating the Content Patcher version for patch 1.4 and maintaining it!
+Thanks to Swiftpaw22 for sprite recommendations and ReadMe improvements.

 Thank you!